k21971/CrecelleHack/doc/variantfixes.md

 ## Dungeon Changes
 - Allow fountains to become frozen.
 Frozen fountains cannot be dipped into or quaffed from.
+- New special room: Laboratory
+- Fixed zoos having grass in them.

 ## GUI
 - Farlook a monster with (:) to see a summary of a monster's stats,